 Amazon, for instance, recently entered the managed services arena, signalling a paradigm shift on-par with what the technology behemoth did to traditional bookstores.
 As enterprise software vendors trend toward as-a-service delivery models, resellers are shifting their focus from products to services (as well as proprietary IP).
-And in the last six months alone, vendors from Dell EMC to Kaspersky Labs and Google have unveiled new or improved partner programs to maximize their revenue potential.
+Recently, vendors from Dell EMC to Kaspersky Labs and Google have unveiled new or improved partner programs to maximize their revenue potential.

 Confronted with this widespread change, technology manufacturers are quickly realizing they can’t phone in channel partner relationships.
 As hardware and software become more commoditized, maintenance and support are one of the few remaining areas that drive healthy margins.
 For manufacturers to maintain this critical annuity revenue, they need to put the right tools in the hands of their channel partners.

 Manufacturers don’t have the luxury of equipping their channel partners with a simple out-of-the-box service revenue solution.
 There is no shortcut to developing a tool that addresses the complexity and nuances of how manufacturers, distributors and resellers operate.

 From a manufacturer perspective, an ideal service revenue platform should provide an overarching view of their products, accounts and contracts in one centralized place.
 At the same time, the tool must be configurable enough to prevent a manufacturer’s multiple distribution partners from viewing each other’s sales data.